 Glenwood Canyon Half-Day

-Trip length is approx. 2.5 hours (dependent on river flow)
+Trip length is about 2.5 hours on the river (dependent on river flow).

 Paddlers must weigh at least 50 lbs and be seven (7) years old to raft through the Shoshone Rapids.
-Paddlers under 50 lbs (but over 30 lbs) will join us at Grizzly Creek, which is just below Shoshone Rapids.
+Paddlers under 50 lbs (but over 30 lbs) will join us at Grizzly Creek, just below Shoshone Rapids.

-During high-water, roughly May 15-June 15, this trip may be modified to avoid Shoshone Rapids and/or have specific age requirements to participate through the rapids.
+During high water, roughly May 15-June 15, this trip may be modified to avoid Shoshone Rapids and/or have specific age requirements to participate through the rapids.